nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 ### Main Layout
-You can override the `main` element by re-defining that in a layout file.
+You can override the `main` element by re-defining it in a layout file.
 For example:

 ```
 <main>